oracle-devrel/technology-engineering/cloud-infrastructure/ai-infra-gpu/GPU/nim-gpu-oke/README.md

 At this stage, the model repository is uploaded to one OCI bucket.
 It is a good moment to try the setup.

 > [!IMPORTANT]
-> Because the option parameter `--model-repository` is currently hardoded in the container, we cannot simply point to the Bucket when starting the parameter.
+> Because the option parameter `--model-repository` is currently hardoded in the container, we cannot simply point to the Bucket when we start it.
 One option would be to adapt the python script within the container but we would need sudo privilege.
 The other would be to mount the bucket as a file system on the machine directly.
-We chose the second method here with [rclone](https://rclone.org/).
-Make sure fuse3 is on the machine.
+We chose the second method with [rclone](https://rclone.org/).
+Make sure fuse3 and jq are installed on the machine.
 On Ubuntu you can run `sudo apt install fuse3 jq`.

-Start by gathering your Namespace, Compartment OCID and region, either fetching them from the web console or by running the following commands from your compute instance:
+Start by gathering your Namespace, Compartment OCID and Region, either fetching them from the web console or by running the following commands from your compute instance:

 ```
 #NAMESPACE: